Thank you! Your submission has been received!

 Steps to Optimize UAV Path Planning

-Global & Local Planning Mission-level routing, waypoint generation, hierarchical decomposition Route efficiency, computational tractability, mission feasibility
+Global & Local Planning Mission routing, waypoint generation, hierarchical decomposition Balances scalability with real-time feasibility

-Algorithm Selection A*, RRT, evolutionary methods, gradient-based optimization, hybrid approaches Solution quality, computation time, constraint handling
+Algorithm Selection A*, RRT, evolutionary methods, gradient-based, hybrid approaches Determines solution quality, compute time, constraint handling

-Objective Definition Flight time, energy consumption, threat exposure, coverage metrics Mission performance, trade-off prioritization, success criteria
+Objective Definition Flight time, energy, threat exposure, coverage Drives trade-off prioritization and mission success criteria

-Environment Modeling Obstacle representation, terrain data, dynamic threats, wind fields Safety margins, path feasibility, robustness
+Environment Modeling Obstacles, terrain, dynamic threats, wind fields Directly impacts path feasibility, safety margins, robustness

-Real-Time Adaptation Reactive obstacle avoidance, replanning triggers, sensor fusion Mission resilience, collision avoidance, environmental response
+Real-Time Adaptation Reactive avoidance, replanning triggers, sensor fusion Determines mission resilience in dynamic environments

-Simulation & Validation Monte Carlo testing, hardware-in-loop, control coupling, edge case exploration Design verification, risk reduction, performance prediction
+Simulation & Validation Monte Carlo testing, hardware-in-loop, edge cases Reduces risk before deployment and validates performance

 Step 1: Global and Local Planning in UAV Navigation

-Global planners generate high-level routes from mission start to goal positions, considering large-scale terrain features, no-fly zones, and strategic waypoints while ignoring fine-scale obstacles that local planners handle during execution.
-This hierarchical approach reduces computational complexity from exponential to polynomial by decoupling coarse route selection from detailed trajectory generation.
+Global planners generate high-level routes from mission start to goal, considering large-scale terrain, no-fly zones, and strategic waypoints while delegating fine-scale obstacle handling to local planners during execution.
+This hierarchical decomposition reduces computational complexity from exponential to polynomial by decoupling coarse route selection from detailed trajectory generation.

-Optimal waypoint spacing balances path fidelity against computational burden and control authority requirements.
-Sparse waypoints reduce planning time but limit path flexibility, while dense waypoints enable precise obstacle avoidance at the cost of increased trajectory complexity.
-Corridor-based planning defines admissible flight volumes around nominal paths, enabling local planners to optimize trajectories within safety bounds.
+Optimal waypoint spacing balances path fidelity against computational burden.
+Sparse waypoints reduce planning time but limit obstacle avoidance flexibility.
+Dense waypoints enable precision at the cost of trajectory complexity and increased control authority demands.

 Step 2: Choosing the Right Path Planning Algorithm